izdrail/izdrail.com/src/content/work/laravel-mail.md

 ---
-title: Laravel Mail
+title: Laravel Mail Package
 publishDate: 2020-03-02 00:00:00
 img: https://i.imgur.com/nD4rYz4.png
 img_alt: Laravel Mail
 description: |
-  Community inspired mail platform for your laravel application.
+  Community inspired mail platform for your laravel application that you can self host and it will be easy to integrate with your existing mail system.
 tags:
   - GrapesJS Editor
   - IMAP Client
   - Spider Foot Client
   - Advanced Workflows
   - Multiple workspaces
 ---

 ## Laravel Mail